CLOSE SEARCH

 Good leaver or bad leaver shareholders - importance for growth businesses

 If you have set up a high growth business, there is a good chance that as you grow, you will need to create (allot) more shares either as part of fundraising or incentivising key staff.
-A key consideration which is often overlooked is thinking about the circumstances in which those shareholders might exit the business and what should happen to their shares.
+A key consideration which is often overlooked is thinking about the circumstances in which those shareholders might exit the business and what should happen to their shares if they do leave.

 Thinking about the many different circumstances in which a shareholder may leave is important at an early stage of your business.
-We are experienced in advising on all aspects of leaver provisions and can draft up rules either for your articles, shareholder agreement, employee share schemes or other purposes.
+We are experienced in advising on all aspects of leaver provisions and the underlying situations/transactions/concerns that give rise to consideration.
+We can draft up rules either for your articles, shareholder agreement, employee share schemes or other purposes.
 We are practical and cost effective.
 Please do get in contact.

-Without specific provisions in your company articles of association or shareholder agreement, you cannot compel a shareholder to transfer shares.
+Without specific provisions in your company articles of association, shareholder agreement or employment contract, you cannot compel a shareholder to transfer shares.
 They can retain shares even if they have acted directly against the company’s interests.
-For good leaver or bad leaver clauses to become operative, the company’s internal rules must oblige shareholders to transfer shares back to the company or other shareholders under set conditions.
+For good leaver or bad leaver clauses to become operative, the company must have the specific right to force transfer of shares back to the company or other shareholders under set conditions.

 Advantages of compulsory transfer from the company’s perspective generally include :